PRIME MERIDIAN HOLDING COMPANY (OTCMKTS:PMHG) Files An 8-K Results of Operations and Financial Condition - Market Exclusive

 Item 2.02.
 Results of Operations and Financial Condition.

-On April 30, 2020, Prime Meridian Holding Company issued a press release announcing financial results for the three-month period ended March 31, 2020.
-A copy of the press release is attached as Exhibit 99.1 to this Form 8-K.
+On May 6, 2020, Prime Meridian Holding Company issued and posted to its Internet website a Q1 2020 Investor Presentation.
+A copy of the presentation is attached as Exhibit 99.1 to this Form 8-K.

 Item 9.01 Financial Statements and Exhibits.